lmorchard/feedland-docker/README.docker.md

 1. Visit http://localhost:1452
 2. Click "Sign up" and create your account
-3. Check MailHog at http://localhost:8025 for the confirmation email
+3. Check MailHog at http://localhost:8025 for the confirmation email (it should appear within seconds)
-4. Click the confirmation link
+4. Click the confirmation link in the email

+**Note**: MailHog captures all emails sent by FeedLand, so you can use any email address during testing - you don't need a real email account.

 ## Configuration